 MESA USA recognizes that there is both an interest in and benefit for student teams to continue work on a project started in previous years.
-However, as this is the start of a new National Engineering Design Competition cycle, all projects must be new and original.
+However, all projects must be new and original.
 Teams cannot continue working on a project started in previous years.